JoeKohl/dataviz_final_project/README.md

 ### Moving Forward

 _Please add here a short reflection on what you learned and what you plan to continue exploring in terms of data visualization, data storytelling, reproducible research, and/or related topics._

+### What I learned

+- Data Design and Clarity
+   Through mapping sleep metrics, academic performance, and NBA championship history, I learned core design principles—such as markdown themes (theme_minimal) and using color to distinguish groups without adding visual clutter.
+I also learned the importance of layout adjustments, like the ggrepel package to fix overlapping text labels, and adjusting legend dimensions to keep charts fully readable.
+- Analytical Integrity and Intuition
+   A major takeaway from these explorations was dealing with real-world data limitations.
+Missing documentation (such as assuming alcohol units were "per week") made it harder to work with the data and be confient in my conclusions.
+I also dealt with data cleaning by fixing inconsistencies and typos (like "Warriorrs" or inconsistent quotation formats).
+- Workflow Efficiency and Automation
+   Project 2 showed how useful packages and automation can be.
+Instead of manually looking up geographic coordinates for the NBA teams, I used AI to automate finding and listing the coordinates.

+### Areas to Explore

+   Advanced Software: Building on what I learned from using interactive charts, exploring programs like PowerBI, or Tableau could help build fully dynamic dashboards where users can slice data themselves.
+   Longer Term Studies: Tracking historical data and patterns would be interesting, as well as result in stonger conclusions since there is more data to support them.
+Taking larger amounts of data would also likely provide new opportunities to learn new skills and grow.